davidthings/twitch-mon/web/README.md

   - Filter modes: "In chat now" (only present users) and "All users" (present first, then not-present).
 In "All users", not-present bars are colored orange.
   - Tooltips show start → end and duration for each interval.
   - X-axis is time.
 OFFLINE default window shows ~last 3 hours; session chips only change the visible window.
+  - A thin "Present count (overview)" line overlays the timeline, always on top, with a subdued gray color.
 - Interaction:
   - Session chips mirror the viewers chart: OFFLINE (when not live), the active LIVE session, and up to 5 recent finished sessions.
   - Selecting a session only sets the time window on the x-axis.
 Data is not filtered; pre/post-online presence remains visible in the window.
+  - Hovering a user highlights all of their intervals in the time window using a separate, silent overlay layer so tooltips still come from the underlying intervals.
+The gray session background is non-interactive (no tooltips).
 - Timezone:
   - Uses the same timezone control as charts.
 "System" uses the browser tz; supports search, aliases (e.g., PST → America/Los_Angeles), and recents.
 - Live updates: